dotnet/docfx/docs/docs/pdf.md

 Docfx can build PDF files from articles and API documentations.

 > [!NOTE]
-> This article applies to docfx 2.73.0 or greater
+> This article applies to docfx 2.73.0 or greater and the modern site template.

 ## Enable PDF